j721/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+##Deployment
+-make the PORT dynamic.
+Read the port from the environment -provide the "start" scrip in `package.json` that uses `node` to run the API.
+Heroku will run your application user `npm start` -create new application on heroku
+-connect it to branch to be deployed from repository on GitHub.